 “Up here, the largemouth bass and brim are mainly in the littoral areas along the shoreline, and the hybrids are schooling fish that occupy open water,” Yeager says.
 “So they’ll feed out in the center of the river on shad and mullet.”

 Yeager says in South Florida, systems like Lake Ida the sunshine bass help to maintain the environment by keeping populations of smaller fish in check.

-“Another reason we stock sunshines, especially down in South Florida in more eutrophic systems, is that they feed a lot on shad,” he says.
-“In eutrophic systems there’s usually a large number of shad that sometimes negatively affect the population.”
+“Another reason we stock sunshine, especially down in South Florida in more eutrophic systems, is that they feed a lot on shad,” he says.
+“In eutrophic systems, there’s usually a large number of shad that sometimes negatively affect the population.”

-Sunshine bass live three-to-five years and are sterile, meaning they can’t breed or become invasive.
+Sunshine bass lives three to five years and are sterile, meaning they can’t breed or become invasive.
 Yeager says even if they do become a problem, the FWC only needs to stop restocking them.